Printing and Scanning

 The refund will likely be processed within two business days.

-What I print something they don't want?
+What if I print something I don't want?

 There are no refunds for accidental printing.
 The system is designed